T

 Insider tips

-• Consider renting a car for flexibility, especially for exploring the Cape Peninsula and Winelands.
+• Consider renting a car for maximum flexibility, especially for the peninsula and wine routes.

-• Book popular attractions and restaurants well in advance, particularly during peak season.
+• Book popular restaurants and activities well in advance, especially during peak season.

 Packing highlights